What to Do if You Are Injured on a Cruise Ship

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

-Cruise ships can be a great way to enjoy a vacation with family or friends and can be safely enjoyed if you go on board aware of the numerous risks involved in suffering an accident or injury, including the risk of being the victim of a sexual assault, rape, or other type of crime.
+Cruise ships can be a great way to enjoy a vacation with family or friends and can be safely enjoyed if you go on board aware of the numerous risks involved in suffering an accident or injury, including the risk of being the victim of a sexual assault on a cruise ship or victim of other type of crime.
 The key of course is prevention of accidents and crimes.
-However, if an accident or crime does occur, there are several things you should do:
+However, if an accident or crime does occur, there are several things you should do.
+Our cruise ship accident lawyers explain.

 1. The Rules of the International Maritime Organization Apply